 “My husband and I ended up in therapy once.
-We had been married at least twelve years and known each other for twenty-six.
-We survived buying two houses together, moving away from our home state to a totally unknown future, the death of both of our fathers, starting and selling a business, raising four kids and potty training two dogs.
+We had been married for at least twelve years and had known each other for twenty-six.
+We survived buying two houses together, moving away from our home state to a totally unknown future, the death of both of our fathers, starting and selling a business, raising four kids, and potty training two dogs.
 We knew each other.
 Heck, we had practically grown up together.
-We had faced a lot.
+We faced a lot.
 We endured a ton.
 We knew how to do it.
 We were successful in a lot of ways.
 I knew what pushed his buttons, he knew what ignited my triggers.
 We avoided them as much as possible, but we also knew how to fight fair and how to walk away from disagreements still very firmly in love.

 Yet, in the spring of 2014, we ended up in marriage counseling.
 Over the bathroom.
 Yep, I said it.
 Over the bathroom.
 I couldn’t understand why nobody in the house wouldn’t help me clean the bathrooms, and he didn’t have a good answer.
 And it didn’t seem to matter how many times I lost it, or how many times I asked them, either passive aggressively or directly, or how many times I wrote it on a chore list or bribed them or threatened them or cried or slammed doors – it just never, ever got done unless I did it myself.
 So, by God, it was going to be the hill I was going to die on.
 Oh yes, friends, I dug my proverbial heels in and decided that if he wasn’t going to help me clean those bathrooms, then our-marriage-was-doomed.